TykTechnologies/tyk-docs/tyk-docs/content/shared/mdcb-config.md

 Allows MDCB to use Mutual TLS.
 This requires to set `server_options.use_ssl` to true.
 See [Mutual TLS]({{< ref "basic-config-and-security/security/mutual-tls" >}}) for more details.

+### security.enable_http_secure_endpoints
+ENV: <b>TYK_MDCB_SECURITY_ENABLEHTTPSECUREENDPOINTS</b><br />
+Type: `bool`<br />

+`EnableHTTPSecureEndpoints` controls the availability of HTTP endpoints for monitoring and debugging MDCB.
+These endpoints provide critical system information and are disabled by default for security reasons.
+Access to these endpoints requires a secret, defined in the `security.secret` configuration field.
+Available endpoints include:
+- /dataplanes - Provides information about the dataplanes connected to MDCB.
+- /config - Provides information about the current settings of the MDCB instance in JSON format

+### security.secret
+ENV: <b>TYK_MDCB_SECURITY_SECRET</b><br />
+Type: `string`<br />

+Secret is the secret key required for authenticating access to the secure HTTP endpoints.
+This secret should be provided as the `X-Tyk-Authorization` header in requests to these endpoints.
+Tyk assumes that you are sensible enough not to expose the management endpoints publicly and to keep this configuration value to yourself.

 ### storage
 This section describes your centralised Redis DB.
 This will act as your main key store for all of your clusters.